jcmcnch/stfx-microeco-lab/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-#title: Meet the Lab!
+title: Meet the Lab!
-subtitle:
+subtitle: Click on each person's picture to learn more about what they are working on.

 content:
   # Choose which groups/teams of users to display.